KoltesDigital/Course-Materials-Architecture-ArtFX-2021/README.md

-# Software Architecture Applied To Game Engines - ArtFX 2021
+# Software Architecture & Code Quality Applied To Game Engines - ArtFX 2021

 This repository contains the materials for the course on software architecture.
 It features a game project, whose architecture is a lighter version of industrial-grade ones.